echologan/echologan/README.md

 # Logan James
 ---

-I am currently pursuing a degree in Computer Science, with the goal of transitioning into the tech industry shortly after graduation.
+I am currently pursuing a degree in Computer Science.
+We are what we repeatedly do.
+Excellence, then, is not an act, but a habit.

 ### What I'm Focused On:
 - Learning: Currently diving deep into Java and building homelabs tinkering with network security.